mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion2/04_selection_representative_MAGs.md

 ### Generating Required Input Files

+To run the dereplicate workflow in dRep, two key input files are needed:

+1. **File with paths to MAGs for deplication**

-We will use the Dereplicate workflow in dRep, which requires a set of MAGs as input.
-These MAGs can be specified using wildcard expansion (MAGs_folder/*) or provided in a text file listing the paths to each MAG (used here).
-Using a text file helps avoid potential OS-related issues when handling large datasets.
+dRep requires a list of MAGs to process.
+These can be specified using wildcard expansion (e.g., `MAGs_folder/*`), but we will instead provide a text file listing the full paths to each MAG.
+This method is more robust and helps prevent issues related to handling large datasets.

+The MAGs to be processed are those that passed the quality filters.
+As we will need the MAGs from all samples, your instructor will prepare a folder named `all_MAGs_pass`, containing all MAGs inside each participant’s `05_MAGs_qc/MAGs_pass` folder.
+This shared directory will be located at `/hpcfs/home/cursos/bioinf-cabana/cabana_workshop`

+To generate the text file containing the list of MAG paths, run the following command from inside the `08_drep` directory:
+`ls -1 -d /hpcfs/home/cursos/bioinf-cabana/cabana_workshop/all_MAGs_pass/*.fa > MAGs_path_file.txt`

+2. **File with completeness and contamination information for all MAGs**

-Additionally, dRep incorporate completeness and contamination values to aid in selecting the best representative genome.
-By default, dRep calculates these metrics using CheckM, but since we have already obtained them using CheckM2 in previous steps, we will provide this information using the `--genomeInfo option`.
+dRep uses completeness and contamination metrics to identify the best representative genome in each cluster.
+Although dRep can compute these using CheckM by default, we will supply our own metrics obtained from CheckM2 in earlier steps.
+We will provide this information using the `--genomeInfo option`.
 The genome information file should be a CSV table with three columns: MAG ID, completeness, contamination.

-To create the text file listing the paths to each MAG, run the following command inside the `08_drep` directory:
-`ls -1 -d /path/to/MAGs_pass/folder/*.fa > MAGs_path_file.txt`

-To generate the genome information file, use the `generate_genome_info_file.sh` script located at /hpcfs/home/cursos/bioinf-cabana/cabana_workshop/helper_scripts.
-Copy the script to your `08_drep` directory, update the `checkm2_and_gunc_out_concat_pass` variable with the correct path, and execute it using `bash generate_genome_info_file.sh`.
+Your instructor will generate this file (`genome_info_file.csv`) using the gunc_and_checkm2_output_pass.csv files from each participant.
+The resulting file will be placed in `/hpcfs/home/cursos/bioinf-cabana/cabana_workshop/all_MAGs_pass`.

 ### Create and Execute the Bash Scripts to Run dRep

-To dereplicate the specified set of MAGs, create a Bash script named `run_drep.sh`, copy the script below, and update the `MAGs_path_file` and `genome_info_file` variables with the correct paths before running.
+To dereplicate the specified set of MAGs, create a Bash script named `run_drep.sh`, copy the script below, and update the `MAGs_path_file`  variable with the correct path before running.

 This script submits a SLURM job to run dRep using 8 threads.
 It applies a minimum completeness threshold of 50% and maximum contamination of 5% to filter MAGs.
 FastANI is used for genome comparisons, with an ANI threshold of 95% for clustering.
 Additionally, a minimum genome coverage of 30% is required for valid genome alignments.